The Herring Gull: The Classic 'Seagull' of Our Coasts

 A Powerful and Charismatic Bird

 You really can't overlook this guy when he makes an appearance!
-The Herring Gull (Larus argentatus) is the quintessential seaside tough guy—one of those birds that truly owns the scene.
+The Herring Gull (Larus argentatus) is the quintessential seaside tough guy—one of those seabirds that truly owns the scene.
 With his confident swagger, that piercing gaze that could slice through glass, and that loud call echoing from miles away across the harbors, he certainly knows how to make an entrance.
 But how often have you heard someone just refer to him as a "seagull"?
 That's a big mistake!
-This feathered powerhouse has a lot more going on in that head of his than his reputation for raiding trash would lead you to believe—his intelligence will genuinely astonish you.
+This feathered powerhouse, a relative of the Black-headed Gull, has a lot more going on in that head of his than his reputation for raiding trash would lead you to believe—his intelligence will genuinely astonish you.

 How to Identify a Herring Gull